briannicholls/oh-my-dog-sinatra/spec.md

 - [ ] Paginate owners index
 - [ ] Add cats!
 - [ ] Add 'Pet' class inherited by cats & dogs
-- [ ] Add reset/forgot password function
+- [ ] Add feature: reset/forgot password
-- [ ] Add support for second owner or additional contact #
 - [ ] Add photo for Dogs
 - [ ] Add option to make walks recurring

 Problems:
 - Anyone can sign up.
 Need to default to non-admin
+- Sibling walks.
+Should a walk have many dogs?